 English, , 17kb

 English, , 1,466kb

-Denmark is at the forefront of efforts made by countries around the world to provide and use e-government services; and e-government in Denmark is clearly positioned to foster a more efficient and effective public sector and to provide services that are more responsive to the users’ needs.
+Denmark is at the forefront of efforts made by countries around the world to provide and use online services and to boost a more efficient and effective public sector.

 Botnets are critical security threats.
 Based on the analysis of 109 billion spam messages, this report considers whether ISPs can be critical control points for botnet mitigation, how the number of infected machines varies across ISPs and why.